jdsimkin04/bc_chsa_spatial_join/README.md

 -   To assign rural-urban status in BC to point data (e.g. health events)
 -   To assign CHSA, LHA, HSDA, or HA in BC

+## Want to see this in an HTML preview?

+Check out my Rpubs: [https://rpubs.com/jdsimkin04](https://rpubs.com/jdsimkin04/907820)

 ## Feedback

 If you find yourself using this, I'd love to hear from you.
 Happy to post any of your info products (publcation, reports) that used this code.